nigelpercy/KMZF2PDF/README.md

 Overview

-I have used the image from MZ-80K CG-ROM (Character Generator) to create 8x8 bitmaps of the characters these are then used by a routine which reads the MZF file and then outputs each character as a image onto a PDF page.
+I have used the image from MZ-80K CG-ROM (Character Generator) to create 8x8 bitmaps of the characters these are then used by a routine which reads the MZF file and then outputs each character as an image onto a PDF page.